Technicolor Treats Puzzle from Springbok

-Snack Stack Puzzle by Springbok
+Snack Stack Puzzle from Springbok

 I have to fess up.
 I wanted to quit this puzzle 30 minutes into starting it.
-I thought the Snack Stack puzzle by Springbok was way too tough.
+I thought the Snack Stack puzzle from Springbok was way too tough.
 I was frustrated.
 The colors on the pieces didn’t quite match the colors on the box.
 That might not seem like a big deal, but it is when you’re trying to tell the difference between cheese sauce, French fries and Cheetos for example.
 Fortunately, my wife talked me down and we put our heads together and struggled forward to completion.

 Hours Of Hungry (But Slow) Progress

 I love crazy sandwiches.
-The more this Snack Stack puzzle by Springbok came together, the hungrier I got.
+The more this Snack Stack puzzle from Springbok came together, the hungrier I got.
 I should probably learn my lesson about buying food-related puzzles at some point but I appear to have a weakness for them.
 I’d probably finish a puzzle sooner if I’d stop looking at it and then started dreaming of having a sandwich.

 The Last Piece